vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 pigz -p $THREADS -v sample.trimmed.fastq
 ```

-To be repeated for each `.fastq` reads file in the analysis.
+To be run for each `.fastq` reads file in the analysis.

 To control the quality of the data after trimming, the [fastqc command](#fastqc) may be repeated on the trimmed files.

 ### 3.2) Mapping

-[STAR](https://github.com/alexdobin/STAR) is used to produce an alignment map.
-While STAR is built for RNAseq, setting the `--alignIntronMax` and ` --alignEndsType` options to `1` and `EndToEnd` respectively allows replicating the bahaviour of other aligners for ChIP-seq.
+[STAR](https://github.com/alexdobin/STAR) is used to map reads to the genome.
+While STAR is built for RNAseq, setting the `--alignIntronMax` and ` --alignEndsType` options to `1` and `EndToEnd` respectively allows replicating the behaviour of other aligners for ChIP-seq.

 The `--readFilesIn` argument is used to indicate the input read file.
 If two files are given the aligner will operate in pair-end mode.
 The `--readFilesCommand` argument should be adapted for the type of input (*e.g.* `cat` for an uncompressed `.fasta` file or `zcat` for a compressed `.fasta.bz` file).
 The `--genomeDir` argument should be the folder in which the [index](#indexing) was produced.
 The `--outSAMtype` argument determines the output type, in this case a sorted `.bam` file.
 The `--outFileNamePrefix` argument is a string that prefixes the output file names.
 The alignment file given the output options will be `<prefix>_Aligned.sortedByCoord.out.bam`.